THE SIMPLICITY OF CHRIST

 When it says “the righteous,” it is not referring to people who have “accepted Christ” and are righteous by imputation.
 It means people who are honest, truthful, kind, merciful, and who walk humbly with God.

 We do well when we do not clutch the future, but live one moment at a time, keeping our eyes fastened on the Lord Jesus.

 Can you see how simple this is, as compared with the complexities of efforts to derive wisdom and power from the realm of the occult?

 When we have a need for healing of our body, or help with some other problem, we are to call on the Lord.
-We do not have to word our prayer in a special way.
+We do not need to word our prayer in a special way.
 Jesus is a Person.
 He understands us and our needs far better than we do.
-All we have to do is call on the Lord and ask His help.
+All we must do is call on the Lord and ask for His help.
 He will answer this simple prayer.
-Christ is very interested in the smallest details of our life!
+Christ is very interested in the smallest details of our lives!

 The Apostle Paul told us to pray without ceasing.
 This means what it says.
-We do not have to keep asking for things, but we should be talking to Jesus all the time, telling Him how we feel; asking for wisdom and strength; giving thanks when things go right.
+We do not need to keep asking for things, but we should be talking to Jesus all the time, telling Him how we feel, asking for wisdom and strength, giving thanks when things go right.

 Can you see the simplicity of this way of living?
 There is no need to despair or to seek occult aid.
 Christ is available to everyone, except to those who are wilfully disobeying Him.
 He stands ready to help us in our time of need.
 He never will leave us or forsake us.
 Thus our life becomes a continual communication with a living Person who is able to solve every one of our problems.